Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/static-data.md

 #### Translations in item properties

-Instead of supplying localized resource files, you can also specify localization text for each item in additional properties that are named as `lang-<Culture Name>` for each supported language/culture.
-You can use either just a language ISO code there, such as `lang-en`for English, or country-specific overrides, e.g. `lang-en-US`, and Xomega Framework will automatically handle such [language properties](../../framework/common-ui/lookup#localizing-dynamic-data).
+Instead of supplying localized resource files, you can also specify localization text for each item in additional properties that are named `lang-<Culture Name>` for each supported language/culture.
+You can use either just a language ISO code there, such as `lang-en` for English, or country-specific overrides, e.g., `lang-en-US`, and Xomega Framework will automatically handle such [language properties](../../framework/common-ui/lookup#localizing-dynamic-data).

-The following example demonstrates the same `error severity` enumeration with German and Bulgarian localizations specified in the additional properties.
+The following example demonstrates the same `error severity` enumeration with German and Bulgarian localization specified in the additional properties.

 ```xml
 <enum name="error severity">